-Attach a 22" coupling to the bottom end of the railing in the same way.
-The sub-assembly should look like the picture above.
+Attach a 22" coupling in the same way to the bottom end of the railing.
+The sub-assembly should appear as in the picture above.

 Repeat this procedure for the right stair railing.

 Add the railings.
 The railings slide into slots on the stairs with the 'bottom' label down.